The Summerall Guards: Bond Volunteer Aspirant (BVA) training

-Each year, aspiring 2nd class cadets (Junior class) volunteer for a rigorous training and evaluation process that starts Parents' Weekend in October and goes until Corps Day in March known as Bond Volunteer Aspirant (BVA) training.
+Each year, aspiring 2nd class cadets (Junior class) volunteer for a rigorous training and evaluation process that starts Parents' Weekend in October and goes until Corps Day in March, known as Bond Volunteer Aspirant (BVA) training.
 This annual training is considered the highlight of each Summerall Guard's tenure in the unit.
 It is their chance to choose the cadets that will replace their positions within the platoon and subsequently carry on the tradition to the next year.

 Feats

-Once Cuts Day is complete and the rising Summerall Guards have been announced; the newly titled Bond Volunteers (BV) participate in "Feats Day".
-Feats Day is usually conducted the same day that the former aspirants find out whether or not they have been selected to replace the current Summerall Guard class (the following morning after Cuts Day).
+Once Cuts Day is complete and the rising Summerall Guards have been announced, the newly titled Bond Volunteers (BV) participate in "Feats Day".
+Feats Day is usually conducted the same day the former aspirants find out whether or not they have been selected to replace the current Summerall Guard class (the following morning after Cuts Day).
 All sixty-one BVs are invited to attend Feats Day and try out for any one feat of their choosing.
 This day is known for its relaxed military atmosphere.
 The feats center around competitions of physical prowess and strength.
-They range from wrestling matches, various runs and other competitions among the selected BVA's.
-Guards holding the old feats titles administer the competitions and regulate awarding of feats to the deserving aspirants.
-BVAs may choose one event and the winner receives a much coveted title.
+They range from wrestling matches, various runs and other competitions among the selected BVAs.
+Guards holding the old feats titles administer the competitions and regulate awarding of feats to deserving aspirants.
+BVAs may choose one event and the winner receives a much-coveted title.